leol15/learn-jogl/Notes.md

-Need to bind VAO for setVertexAttribPointer
+- Need to bind VAO for setVertexAttribPointer

+# TODO:

+- Learn about dynamic draw

 ## Input